FREE STANDARD SHIPPING FOR ORDERS OVER $170!

 Protein Pads are amazing for getting a nice deep clean of the lash line as they are - just wrap them around your finger tip for accuracy and give the lashes, lash line and eyelids a lovely thorough cleanse - they can be used during infills too, just be careful around the glue bonds!

-One of the best things about Protein Pads is that they contain more product than they appear to - they’ve got so much liquid in them that you can squeeze out the excess and get a really nice thorough cleanse, which means that you’ll have leftover cleansing goodness!
+One of the best things about Protein Pads is that they contain more product than they appear to.
+You get 75 pads per pot, but they’ve got so much liquid in them that you can squeeze out the excess and get a really nice thorough cleanse, which means that you’ll have leftover cleansing goodness!
 To get the best out of that you can do two things:

 You might think that with the lashes being so clean you can just go right to application, but there are two really important reasons that you can’t use it by itself.
 The first reason is that Cleanser can’t touch the skin, so it won’t help you at all to keep eyepatches and/or tape in place which will actually make your lash sets take much longer as you’ll have to spend lots of time trying to get your eyepatches to behave (read: fighting a losing battle)